aflin/rampart/docs/source/rampart-lmdb.rst

     /*
         Get every item in the database in reverse order.
-        If cursor has not been previously set cursorPrev() starts at the last item.
+        If cursor has not been previously set cursorPrev() it starts at the last item.
     */
     while( (res = txn.cursorPrev()) )
     {